bsandmann/p2p-transactions/progress_report.md

 A first result of the research phase is a new proposal for *Fund 8: Self-Souvereign identity* which can be found [here]( https://cardano.ideascale.com/c/idea/404879).
 The proposal has an overlapping with the ongoing proposal, but only regarding theoretical aspects – not technical ones.
 It is about the trust-building phase before a transaction even happens.
 In the proposal we try to find a better way to do endorsement on the web.
 Have a look at the proposal or visit [blocktrust.dev](http://blocktrust.dev).

+The project is schedueld to be finished until 2022-09-30 (End of September 2022)

 ## 2022-03-03 Received funding
 The initial batch of funding was received, and the work will begin next week with the research phase.